Get Bank Levies Removed, and Save Your Property

 Asset Seizure and What The IRS Can Take

 Asset seizure allows the IRS to directly take your personal property to satisfy a tax liability.
-After the assets are seized, they are sold to reduce the outstanding tax debt.
+According to Home Inspectors Twin Cities, after the assets are seized, they are sold to reduce the outstanding tax debt.
 As you may have heard, the US Constitution, on unreasonable searches and seizes, does not apply to IRS levies.
 The IRS is not required to go to court prior to issuing a bank levy and seizing property.
 However the IRS must fulfill the following requirement before it can seize most property:

 - The tax must have been assessed